 Any bleeding during pregnancy can be an early sign of miscarriage.
 In general, bleeding that results in a miscarriage is also accompanied by other symptoms.
 So if you notice brownish-pink discharge, be on the lookout for other symptoms, including:

 Many times, there’s no obvious reason for bleeding during pregnancy, especially in the first trimester.
-One study found that as many as one-fourth of women reported some kind of bleeding during the first few months of their pregnancies.
+One found that as many as of women reported some kind of bleeding during the first few months of their pregnancies.
 Although researchers speculated that the bleeding was an early sign of the placenta not developing properly, they aren't sure of all of the reasons bleeding can happen.
 Call your doctor if you experience other symptoms, or if you’re concerned.

 You may be losing your mucus plug if you’re further along in your pregnancy, (anywhere from 36 to 40 weeks) and notice an increase in discharge that is brownish, pink, or even slightly green-tinged.